srid/srid/free/Identity.md

 > Because, genetically speaking we are indeed ‘all one’ inasmuch as all carbon based life-forms – not just sentient life-forms – have a common hereditary ‘survival instincts’ origin.
 ---

-**RICHARD**: With the hormonal power of the feelings engendered, one feels that a ‘me’ exists ... generally felt to be somewhere in the region of the heart.
+**RICHARD**: With the hormonal power of the feelings en, one feels that a ‘me’ exists ... generally felt to be somewhere in the region of the heart.
 This is the ‘me’ that I consistently call the soul ... for convenience.
 This feeling – and feelings are so powerful that they can override intelligence – makes one think that an ‘I’ exists ... generally located in the head.
 This ‘I’, which for convenience I consistently call the ego, [..]

 ---